openkfw/TruBudget/docs/developer/introduction.md

 To get an idea about the workflow used in our project you should read this [how to / git].
 So when working on a feature branch make sure to:

-1. Checkout the master branch and pull the recent changes
+1. Checkout the main branch and pull the recent changes
 2. Create a new feature branch respecting the guidelines mentioned above
 3. Try to keep the commits separate and respect the guidelines mentioned above.
 Don't squash the commits into a single one especially if you changed a lot of files
 4. Push to the remote repository and open a pull request respecting the guidelines mentioned above
 5. Make sure the pipelines are passing
 6. Wait for a review.
 If you need a specific team member to review the PR you can request a review from them and assign them to the PR
-7. When your feature is ready make sure you have the latest changes by running `$ git pull --rebase origin master` on your feature branch and push the changes
+7. When your feature is ready make sure you have the latest changes by running `$ git pull --rebase origin main` on your feature branch and push the changes
-8. Merge the pull request into master
+8. Merge the pull request into main

 ## Architecture Decisions